 All courses are taught by fully qualified, native speaking teachers.
 Maximum class size is 15.

 Optional for non-EU/EEA students: Health insurance: €120 per year or €105 per 8 months.
 You are required to have health insurance if you are registering with the immigration office (GNIB).
 If you are travelling with your own health insurance, make sure it meets the official requirements (PDF document on the GNIB web site).

 Please note that non-EU/EEA students must be enrolled on a daytime course of study to comply with Department of Justice visa regulations.

 Please note that this course is not suitable for complete beginners.
 We have other programmes that are suited to beginners.

 The minimum English level requirement is elementary or CEFR A1.
 However if you want to work in Dublin we recommend a minimum level of intermediate or CEFR B1.

 There are conditions you must agree to if you are booking this course.
 You will also be required to enter an agreement on arrival about attendance, exams and holiday breaks.
 These are required by INIS (the Irish immigration authorities).
 INIS also require us to make information available to you before you book this course.

 Study and Work Course Conditions (opens in a new window/tab)

 Special offer for renewals

-If you have already registered with INIS (Irish Naturalisation and Immigration Service), are resident in Dublin and have already done one year of study/work, you can pay just €1,800 for this course, plus a €30 book charge.
+If you have already registered with INIS (Irish Naturalisation and Immigration Service), are resident in Dublin and are registering for a second or third study/work programme, you can pay just €1,800 for this course, plus a €30 book charge.
 This price is for personal callers only.